What’s this for?

 What even is there to learn in Python?

 Well, well, well, I’m glad you asked.
 There is so much incredible stuff to learn in Python, so so much.
-If you’re curious, stick around ;)
+If you’re in doubt, just take a look at the index ;)

 How did you create all this?